 Bilderbibel aus Padua

 Under the Magnifying Glass: Images as if in a Film

 Fol.
-16r illustrates the work of two talented craftsmen named Beseleel and Ooliab.
-Moses gave Beseleel the task of designing the tabernacle – the tabernaculum testimonii (‘tent of [design] revelation’) – according to God’s instructions.
-The Tablets of the Commandments were preserved there as the Holy of Holies.
-Moses speaks to the Israelites: ‘Behold the Lord hath called by name Beseleel … And hath filled him with the spirit of God, with wisdom and understanding and knowledge and all learning.
-To devise and to work in gold and silver and brass, And in engraving stones, and in carpenters’ work.
-Whatsoever can be devised artificially.”
+16r illustrates the work of two talented craftsmen named Bezalel and Oholiab.
+Moses gave Bezalel the task of designing the tabernacle – the tabernaculum testimonii (‘tent of the testimony’) – according to God’s instructions.
+The Tablets of the Ten Commandments were preserved there in the Holy of Holies.
+Moses speaks to the Israelites: ‘Behold the Lord has called by name Bezalel … he has filled him with the spirit of God, with wisdom and understanding and knowledge and all learning, to devise and to work in gold and silver and brass, and in cutting stones, and in carving wood, in every kind of craft.”
 (Exod.
 35:30–33).

+Bilderbibel aus Padua